24 hours a day, 7 days a week

 We’re here to help, and our First Steps e-newsletter is an invaluable resource covering the weekly changes you’ll experience from conception to two years old.
 The free e-newsletter offers helpful tips and resources, answers to FAQs and information tailored to your specific stage of pregnancy and/or your child’s age.
 Sign up today by clicking here to start preparing to take your First Steps with your baby!

 YOUR BIRTH EXPERIENCE

-While the health of the mother and baby is always of utmost importance, every woman has the right to play an active role in how and when she gives birth.
+While the health of the mother and baby is always of utmost importance, every woman has the right to play an active role in how she gives birth.
 We encourage you to talk with your doctor about your birth options.
 We offer childbirth and parent education classes to better prepare you for this life event, so whether you decide to use pain-relief options during labor or are interested in natural birth, our classes, which can be found by clicking here, are recommended for all.

 Please pre-register at any time during your pregnancy with our Admitting department from 8 a.m. to 4:30 p.m.
 Monday through Friday to ensure a smooth check-in on your delivery date.
 Admitting can be reached at (985) 898-4401.
 Once you have pre-registered, you can check-in at the New Family Center by way of the front lobby main entrance.

 If you are in labor or are scheduled for a medically necessary induction or C-section, a nurse will take you to your private room.
 At that time, we will ask you to dress in a hospital gown and place monitors on your belly to listen to the baby’s heartbeat and assess your contractions.
 We will ask about your medical history, explain procedures and fill out consent forms.